ankushh10/SOC-Home-Lab/AWS_Labs/Readme.md

 ## 📸 Evidence of Detection

 ### Dashboard View: Threat Hunting
-*Below is the custom visualization built to track AWS specific alert groups.*

 ![AWS Dashboard Screenshot](./images/aws-dashboard.png)
-*(Note: Replace this line with your actual screenshot of the Pie Chart)*

 ### Log Analysis: Console Login Failure
-*Drilling down into the specific Brute Force attempt logs.*

 ![Console Login Failure](./images/console-failure.png)
-*(Note: Replace this line with your screenshot of the specific log entry)*

 ---